Why Intelligent Couples Keep Repeating the Same Argument

 But many couples already understand the patterns they are in.

 They may know their attachment styles.
 They may know who tends to pursue and who tends to withdraw, who tends to blame, who tends to be a caregiver, and who tends to favor emotion or logic.
-These patterns are also reflected in research (Gottman, 2015; Davoodvandi et al., 2018), which shows that couples are often already aware of the role of criticism and defensiveness in their conflicts.

 And yet the same painful conversation keeps repeating.